Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 It is reachable at the following base URI: `http://localhost:4454/api/v2/events`.

 :::info Pretty printed JSON
-JSON used in the examples below is pretty-printed.
+JSON used in the examples below is pretty-printed with [jq](https://stedolan.github.io/jq/) to make it more readable — the Event Service API returns compact JSON strings.
 This is only to make it more readable here.
 In reality, the Event Service API does not return pretty-printed JSON.
 :::

 ## Prerequisites